Aphanite/trash-tutor-web/README.md

 #### Possible tasks/improvements

-[] Include waste categories for more countries, currently only fixed for Germany and Hungary, for all other countries they are dynamically created
+- Expand the waste category data in `src/data` by adding entries for more countries, using the appropriate country codes as per Geoapify conventions.
+Currently, data is statically defined only for Germany and Hungary; for all other nations, it's dynamically generated on request.

-[] Create data base for waste categories
+- Create a database to store waste categories.

-[] Improve loading animation for more engaging UX
+- Improve loading animation to create a more engaging user experience.